 I have co-curated or contributed to the development of several exhibitions as outcomes of recently funded research projects.

-The competition has been developed by the UK Arts and Humanities Research Council (AHRC) Heritage Priority Area, led by Professor Rodney Harrison (UCL Institute of Archaeology (IoA)), in partnership with Colin Sterling (IoA), Henry McGhie (Curating Tomorrow), and Emma Woodham (GSC).
-It launches on the 18th May 2020, for International Museums Day.
+The project and exhibition were funded by the UK Arts and Humanities Research Council (AHRC) and co-led by Rodney Harrison (UCL Institute of Archaeology (IoA)) and Colin Sterling (University of Amsterdam), with Henry McGhie (Curating Tomorrow), and Emma Woodham and colleagues at the Glasgow Science Centre.

 Co-curated with Henry McGhie, with input from the Heritage Futures research team, Heritage Futures draws on the themes of Diversity, Profusion, Transformation and Uncertainty and other select aspects of the research undertaken by the Heritage Futures research programme.
 Alongside the exhibition, in the Heritage Futures Studio, the museum asks its visitors to help to imagine, design and begin to create the future.
 The exhibition runs from December 2018 to December 2020.
 A brief article including interviews with curators and others involved in developing the exhibition is available on the AHRC website.

 The Cabinets of Consequence exhibition aimed to explore the inter-relations of humans and non-humans in the Anthropocene, drawing on UCL research across the disciplines of Geology, Neuroscience, Literature, Computer Science and Archaeology.
 It ran for 6 months until May 2017, drawing on various case studies from the Heritage Futures research programme alongside research from across UCL.
 The exhibition was commissioned by UCL Culture and curated by Metallurgy (Helena Hunter and Mark Peter Wright).
 The work is featured in the book Remain by Jussi Parikka, Rebecca Schneider and Ioana B. Juncan, published by University of Minnesota Press in 2019.